Questions about your rebate?

 Compare the annual cost and carbon emissions savings from investing in a new heating and cooling system.
 The Clean Heating & Cooling Calculator can help you see how much upgrading your system to heat pumps would reduce your carbon emissions – and what it would mean for your home’s budget.

-How Heat Pumps Work
+How Air Source Heat Pumps Work

 Air source heat pumps move heat inside in the winter and draw heat outside in the summer.
-Instead of burning fossil fuels, like oil or propane, they use a refrigerant cycle, powered by electricity, to move heat and keep your home at a comfortable temperature year-round.
+Instead of burning fossil fuels, like oil or propane, they use a refrigerant cycle, powered by electricity, to move heat and keep your home or business at a comfortable temperature year-round.

 (Source: ENERGY STAR)